 As with all digital printing, we use a dry polymer based toner, which sits on top of the stock instead of soaking into the stock like a traditional ink.
 So using full/heavy coverage will cause the stock to look slightly shinny and will give a similar appear to a coated stock.
 We recommend the uncoated stock for artwork that uses minimal ink coverage and allow the stock to show through.
 If using solid fills and heavy coverage, the C2S is probably going to be a better option.

-How Small Can Text Be on 18pt Coated Cards?
+How Small Can Text Be On Indigo Coated Cards?

 The minimum recommended text size is 6pt.
 With any small text, if grey use a black ink only version; if black, use 100% K.